 All the above techniques can help reduce the overall energy consumed in handling a particular computational work-load.
 But all watts and joules/kWh are not equal in CO2 terms.

 For example, if you draw energy when your local electricity grid demand is high then each unit of energy (eg kWh) may be more expensive and generated by more carbon-intense methods, and puts more strain on the grid.
-Postponing exactly the same work until a lower-demand time of day may reduce the CO2 generated, and if you have time-of-day metering (for example because you are in a large corporate data centre), you may also reduce your bills.
+Postponing exactly the same work until a lower-demand time of day may reduce the CO2 emitted, and if you have time-of-day metering (for example because you are in a large corporate data centre), you may also reduce your bills.
 Peak-demand times vary by season and location, but weekday evenings are often bad.
 As are summers in hot places because of air-conditioning demand.
 And winters in cold/dark places because of lighting and heating demand.
 Time your background and non-essential processing to run at night and you're probably saving both money and CO2 emission.

 You can go one better if you have local RE (Renewable Energy) generation and/or you can monitor local time-of-day pricing explicitly.
 Defer non-essential processing as long as possible, until energy is relatively abundant and cheap.

 For my Multimedia Gallery I defer such things as background AI work and self-healing data correction for up to several days until the local system detects good energy availability.
 For servers in data centres that is simply handled by time-of-day coupled with an understanding of local grid demand peaks via a couple of lines of cron jobs to set/clear a 'low-power' flag file.
 For my primary server the flag file(s) are set/cleared in response to the state of charge of the local RE system battery.
 When the battery is fully charged and the server/laptop is off-grid then the Gallery absorbs the 'excess' energy by catching up on deferred tasks.
 When on-grid it always minimises its consumption.